-- 2.1 The development of the Community Plan engendered a real community spirit revitalising the community to instigate a number of initiatives including the following: - A monthly Combwich Market (for local food producers and crafts). - Combwich Choir. - Art Group. - Weekly coffee morning. - The Combwich buoy has been refurbished and restored to its position on the Pill. - A vastly enhanced play and recreation area (including an outdoor gym and picnic benches). - The Village Hall committee has been revitalised and is actively exploring refurbishment of the Hall.

-A housing need survey has been undertaken which has demonstrated a limited need for affordable homes in the parish.

-Otter Tales bi-monthly newsletter was initiated after the original parish council newsletter ceased.

-A volunteer car scheme (Otter Wheels) was launched and continues to grow some two years after its formation.

-Unfortunately, an allotment group failed to materialise, mainly because of the nonavailability of land, but it does remain an aspiration.
+- 2.1 The development of the Community Plan engendered a real community spirit revitalising the community to instigate a number of initiatives including the following: - A monthly Combwich Market (for local food producers and crafts). - Combwich Choir. - Art Group. - Weekly coffee morning. - The Combwich buoy has been refurbished and restored to its position on the Pill. - A vastly enhanced play and recreation area (including an outdoor gym and picnic benches). - The Village Hall committee has been revitalised and is actively exploring refurbishment of the Hall. - A cycle sub group was established (see 6.6). - A housing need survey was undertaken which has demonstrated a limited need for affordable homes in the parish.
+A new survey will be undertaken by SDC during summer 2019. - A working group has been convened to examine the issues relating to Combwich Ponds (see 12.4). - Otter Tales bi-monthly newsletter was initiated after the original parish council newsletter ceased. - A volunteer car scheme (Otter Wheels) was launched and continues to grow some two years after its formation. - Unfortunately, an allotment group failed to materialise, mainly because of the nonavailability of land, but it does remain an aspiration.